Hot Trends and Popular Styles for Millennial Home Buyers

 Popular kitchen style trends are either original period details: pure and unspoiled, or totally and completely modern.
 Lots of contrast.

 Herringbone floors; peach, pink or blue four-inch bathroom or kitchen tiles; art deco light fixtures and antique Wedgewood or O'Keefe & Merritt stoves are among the original features buyers crave.
-Never the twain shall meet in between, which means no wallpaper, no blue-and-yellow ducks with white neck-ribbons parading on borders, and no boxed ceiling lights.
+Never the twain shall meet in between, which means no wallpaper, no blue-and-yellow ducks with white neck-ribbon parading on borders, and no boxed ceiling lights.

 Essential Items Millennial Buyers Demand in Kitchens